Why should I register online?

 Is the Ride “rain or shine”?

 Yes!
-Be prepared for rain, shine, warm, cold, tailwinds, and headwinds.
+Be prepared for rain, shine, warm, cold, tailwinds, fog and headwinds.
 Bring appropriate clothing for all types of weather.
 The PA State Department of Transportation reminds you to be safe while cycling by wearing bright and/or reflective clothing.
+Head and tail lights are always a good idea, too.

 What will the weather be like?